Hoff97/path-consistency-learning/README.md

 A very simple model for the cartpole environment is provided under res/models/cart_pole.

-U can see it acting by running:
+You can see it acting by running:
 ```
 $ python test_model.py
 ```